Our team

 Communications Manager

-Carenza leads Women for Refugee Women’s communications work to tell our story to wide audiences, to support refugee women to speak to the media and at events, and to engage our supporters to take action to build a welcoming asylum process.
-Carenza has worked with people seeking asylum and refugees for over 8 years, including as part of the Refugee Action team welcoming refugees under the Syrian Vulnerable Persons Resettlement Scheme across Liverpool and Merseyside.
-She has worked in a variety of human rights and international development charities and holds an MA in International Relations and Security from the University of Liverpool.
+Carenza leads Women for Refugee Women’s communications work across media and press, digital, and social media.
+Whether it is telling our story to wide audiences, supporting refugee women to speak to the media and at events, or engaging our supporters to take action and campaign to build a welcoming asylum process, Carenza is responsible for planning and executing creative and engaging story-telling and campaigning actions.
+Carenza has worked with people seeking asylum for over 10 years, including as part of the Refugee Action team welcoming refugees under the Syrian Vulnerable Persons Resettlement Scheme across Liverpool and Merseyside.
+She has worked in a variety of human rights and international development charities and is also a Trustee for a local London based charity.

 Lilah Hyman